-INTRODUCTION TO LINGUISTICS
+ENGL 270 (3 UNITS) INTRODUCTION TO LINGUISTICS

-Recommended Preparation: ENGL 100 (Formerly ENGL 2B) or ENGL 101 (Formerly ENGL 1A).
+Recommended Preparation: ENGL 100 (Formerly ENGL 2B) or ENGL 101 (Formerly ENGL 1A) or consent of instructor.
 Introduction to the various branches of linguistics: language classification, dialectal variation, psycholinguistics, socialinguistics, semantics.
-Specific work on English sounds, grammar, and dialects, including comparisons of English with Spanish.
+Specific work on English sounds, grammar, and dialects.
 Recommended for teachers, teacher aides, students of foreign languages, and anyone interested in extending their knowledge of language.
 Suitable for English speaking and bilingual students.
 (CSU, UC) (Formerly ENGL 52)